digital

 We are not a root of trust.

 We believe that distributed governance is key.
-We use transparency logs to distribute trust between national institutions, non-profits, and private individuals.
+We aim to use transparency logs to distribute trust between national institutions, non-profits, and private individuals.

 We design to integrate with the existing transparency ecosystem.
 We believe that logs only need to monitor that new entries added are never backdated.
 We aim to provide recovery paths from partial log corruption, as well as several backup plans against catastrophic log failure.